Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

-where the first inequality is the triangle inequality and the second one follows from (1), (\ref{eq : dzz'dxy}) and (2). \end{proof} The constants $K$ and $\delta'$ depend only on $\delta$ the hyperbolicity constant of the metric space $\mathcal{X}$.
-Given $Y\subseteq S$, denote by $K_{Y},\delta'_{Y}$ the corresponding constants of the curve complex of $Y$ which depend only on $\delta_{Y}$ and consequently the topological type of $Y$.
+Similarly the conclusion of each part (ii)-(iv) follows from applying that to each $x_{i}$ ($y_{i}$) proved above and then taking limit. \end{proof} The constants $K$ and $\delta'$ in Proposition \ref{prop : treelike} depend only on $\delta$ the hyperbolicity constant of the metric space $\mathcal{X}$.
+For any essential non-annular subsurface $Y\subseteq S$ denote by $K_{Y}$ and $\delta'_{Y}$ the corresponding constants of $\mathcal{C}(Y)$, respectively.
+These constants depend only on $\delta_{Y}$ and thus the topological type of $Y$.